mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Opener-of-the-Way
-The Opener is a specialist unit without offensive weaponry, running into a target to deliver obstacle- clearing explosives.
+The Opener is a specialist unit without offensive weaponry, running into a target to deliver obstacle-clearing explosives.
 These include small charges dropped onto obstacles and spools of explosive wire, which are then detonated to clear a path through a minefield, barbed wire or similar obstacles.
 A path